The Waste of Parts Rulepop

 At the end of each Round:

-- Move towards the nearest adjacent Crew Member, prioritizing those closest to the Cockpit.
+3. Move to an adjacent room with a Crew Member, prioritizing those closest to the Cockpit.

-- Move towards the nearest Engine Room that is not On Fire.
+4. Move toward the nearest Engine Room that's not On Fire.

-Use Scrap: Choose cards from the Scrap Pile to take the following actions any number of times:
+8. Use Scrap: Choose cards from the Scrap Pile to perform the following, any number of times:

-New First Player: Pass the First Player card clockwise.
+11. New First Player: Pass the First Player marker clockwise.

 Enemies